Minden Blake: Circus offensive

-Blake continued on operations for the next several months, leading his wing on long-range patrols as far as Brest but during this time was also involved in the development of a gyroscopic gunsight for fighters.
-This combined a conventional deflector gunsight with aspects of a bombsight.
+Blake continued as commander of the Portreath Wing into 1942 and when offensive fighter operations resumed in March, he led his wing on long-range patrols between Cherbourg and Brest.
+During this time he was also involved in the development of a gyroscopic gunsight for fighters.
+This combined a conventional deflector gunsight with aspects of a bombsight, and Blake conducted several tests with the device.
 In August 1942, his award of the Distinguished Service Order (DSO) was announced, the published citation reading:

-A few days later, on 19 August, Blake led his wing in support of the Dieppe Raid.
-Taking off from RAF Thorney Island, they encountered a group of Focke Wulf Fw 190s.
-Blake destroyed one Fw 190 but was damaged himself.
-His canopy shattered from a cannon shell impact, and shards of perspex entered his eyes.
+A few days later, on 19 August, Blake led the Portreath Wing in support of the Dieppe Raid.
+Flying cover over the ships of the landing force, they encountered a group of Focke-Wulf Fw 190 fighters.
+Blake, flying with the wing's No. 130 Squadron, destroyed one Fw 190 but his own Spitfire was damaged.
+His canopy was shattered from a cannon shell impact, and shards of perspex entered his eyes.
 He ditched his Spitfire in the English Channel, not far from the French coast, and took to his emergency dinghy.
 Despite the injuries to his eyes, he paddled towards England, helped by an outgoing tide.
 He spent nearly a day in the dinghy until he was retrieved by a German rescue launch and made a prisoner of war (POW).
-He was the highest-ranking officer of the RAF to be captured as a result of the Dieppe Raid and by this stage of the war, was credited with the destruction of at least ten enemy aircraft.
+He was the highest-ranking officer of the RAF to be captured as a result of the Dieppe Raid.

 Prisoner of war

 Because of the injuries to his eyes, Blake was hospitalised in France for three weeks before being transported to Germany by train.
 While in transit, he jumped from a window of the train but in doing so, he received injuries to a hand and lacerations to his head.
 He made his way to a nearby French farmhouse where he sought treatment.
 The owner of the farm, concerned for the safety of his family if the Germans were to discover Blake at his property, turned him over to the authorities.

 Blake spent most of the remainder of the war at Stalag Luft III, a POW camp located near Sagan, in Germany.
 By 1943 he was the senior RAF officer in charge of the camp's Block 104 and it was in this capacity that he met Leonard Trent, a fellow New Zealander with the RAF who had recently become a POW.
 During their leisure time, Trent introduced Blake to golf, fashioning a home-made golf ball and scrounging a club for practice.
 In return, Blake taught Trent basic gymnastic techniques, going as far to construct a set of parallel bars.
-By January 1945, the Soviet forces were advancing into Germany and the POWs at Stalag Luft III were force marched away to the west to a camp near Bremen.
+By January 1945, the Soviet forces were advancing into Germany and the POWs at Stalag Luft III were force marched to the west to a camp near Bremen.
 They were moved again in April but were liberated by the British on 2 May.